holoviz/panel/doc/tutorials/develop_editor.md

 You should only serve your apps with `--autoreload` while developing
 :::

+Stop the Panel server by sending a termination signal.
+In most terminal environments, you can do this by pressing `CTRL+C` one or more times.

 ## Inspect Panel objects via hover

 Replace the contents of your `app.py` file with